 What we are doing

 This CoP aims to build a community at OSU focusing on artificial intelligence and the foundation of data science.
-It will center around the theoretical and algorithmic foundation of data science and use of AI across the data spectrum, with core members spanning across Computer Science, Statistics and Mathematics.
-It will also build connections to the broader data science community in a radial manner: starting from more fundamental areas such as machine learning and geometric/topological data analysis, to other data analytic areas and application domains.
+It centers around the theoretical and algorithmic foundation of data science and use of AI across the data spectrum, with core members spanning across Computer Science, Statistics and Mathematics.
+It also aims to build connections to the broader data science community in a radial manner: starting from more fundamental areas such as machine learning, statistical modeling and geometric/topological data analysis, to other data analytic areas and application domains.

-The cluster will focus on new fundamental methodologies as well as new analytics algorithms for analyzing diverse data.
-To achieve this goal, this CoP also aims to reach out and bridge researchers from application areas, such as neuron science, GIS, material science, and medical imaging, etc., so as to tackle fundamental questions arised from the application domains.
+The cluster will focus on new fundamental methodologies, theories as well as new analytics algorithms for analyzing diverse data.
+To achieve this goal, this CoP also aims to reach out and bridge researchers from application areas, such as neuroscience, GIS, material science, and medical imaging, etc., to tackle fundamental questions arising from the application domains.
 It also aims to connect to researchers from other data analytic and data management areas, such as cybersecurity and data governance.
-These goals also align with those of the TRIPODS center TGDA@OSU that has been funded by NSF for Phase I, as well as the theme for potential Phase II of this TRIPODS center.

 Why we are doing it